Type 052D destroyer: Sensors

 The Type 052D is equipped with Type 346A AESA and Type 518 L-band radar.

 The Type 052D is also equipped with both variable depth (VDS) and linear towed array sonar.
 The VDS is deployed through a hinged opening in the transom by a hydraulic lifting mechanism.
 The VDS body is a streamlined fairing fitted with Y-shaped hydrodynamic vanes for towing stability.

 Armament

 The Type 052D is the first Chinese surface combatant to use canister-based universal VLS, as opposed to the concentric type VLS carried aboard earlier vessels.
 64 cells are carried, 32 forward and 32 aft.
 The VLS is reportedly an implementation of the GJB 5860-2006 standard.
 The VLS may fire the extended-range variant of the HHQ-9 surface-to-air missile, YJ-18 anti-ship cruise missiles, CJ-10 land-attack cruise missiles, and CY-5 anti-submarine missiles.

-The Type 052D has a 130 mm main gun, and a 7-barrelled Type 730 close-in weapon system (CIWS).
+The Type 052D has a 130 mm H/PJ-45 main gun, and a 7-barrelled Type 730 close-in weapon system (CIWS).
+The Type 052D has the ability to launch YJ-20 hypersonic anti-ship ballistic missiles.